Riddarvid/BoFunComplexitySubclasses/Notes/Report/Report TODO.md

 Selina TODO: 2.1.1, Revise this explination of monotonic functions. make it more direct.

-Arvid TODO: 2.2.1 EXPAND ON WHAT LIFTED IS
+Arvid TODO: 2.2.1 expand on what lifted is.

 ### Låg prio